FlyPorter/FlyPorter/README.md

   - Developed APIs to retrieve passenger tickets and generate ticket PDFs, storing them in DigitalOcean Spaces for download
   - Built admin-side operational APIs and prepared corresponding API documentation
   - Created Docker Compose configurations to run the database and backend services simultaneously

+---

+## Lessons Learned and Concluding Remarks

+Through this project, we have gained hands-on experience with various cloud service models (IaaS, PaaS, SaaS), containerization with Docker, orchestration using Kubernetes, serverless architectures, edge deployment with DigitalOcean, and monitoring of distributed applications.
+Additionally, we have implemented several advanced features, including auto-scaling, CI/CD pipelines, Google authentication, email notifications, and cloud PDF file storage.

+### Future Enhancements

+Looking ahead, we plan to enhance the system with the following improvements:

+- **Integrate external weather APIs** to enhance travel insights and provide users with real-time weather information for their destinations
+- **Integrate AI-powered services** for user consultation, enabling intelligent flight recommendations and personalized travel assistance